 (Click each section to enlarge.
 If your browser won't enlarge enough, you may read the transcript from the interview below.)
+Mr. Copley's interview with Emma Thomson for The Huddersfield Eye magazine.

-Transcript from the interview above:
+Transcript from the interview above: Q. You've been in a number of

-Q. You've been in a number of programmes, plays, films and radio productions, do you prefer being on stage, on a TV or film set or in a radio studio?
+programmes, plays, films and radio productions, do you prefer being on stage, on

 A. ‘Days of Hope’ by Jim Allen, directed by Ken Loach, produced by Tony Garnett – 4 films charting British social history, from a socialist viewpoint, between 1916 and the General Strike of 1926.
 BBC TV filming (in Durham, Masham, Tenby, Bristol & London) was spread over three successive years back in the seventies.
 It was an important piece of work and, for me, exciting, instructive and hugely enjoyable.

 A. We lived on Barnsley Road in Inkerman Cottages, next to Fred Bates’ Inkerman Farm (now Inkerman Town Houses!).
 I spent most of my childhood playing and ‘working’ on the farm – getting up at 5am to fetch the cows in – milking – mucking out – learning to drive on the old Fordson tractor.
 I lived for the school holidays and left PGS at 15 much to my English teacher’s disgust, but I did eventually go back to college in Newcastle to train, then work briefly in London, as an English & Drama teacher!
+Q. You've worked alongside some talented actors and actresses in the past, who did you most enjoy working with?
+Why?
+A. Natasha Pyne in Wedekind’s

 A. Amazed!
 In the same category were Richard Beckinsale, Alec McCowan and Frank Finlay so you can believe me when I say I didn’t expect to win.
 Lord Miles (actor Bernard Miles) directed the play at the Mermaid Theatre and he lent me his lucky dress waistcoat for the event so I reckon it was all down to him!